PeterJochem/Deep_RL/DDPG/h3pper/createGroundModel/validateModel/DEM_RFT_Comparisons/README.md

 ![Initial Velocity = -50 cm/s](media/vel_50.png) <br />
 An initial velocity of -50 cm/s <br /> <br />

+# Velocity Dependent and Velocity Independent Models Comparison
+Here is a [link](https://docs.google.com/presentation/d/1DHWpM0n6vbsa15mpyDhM3D7Tkq2NO_eBFXnaVTsLfIo/edit?usp=sharing) to a file describing how the model changes as we add the velocity information to the model.

 # Looking Forward
 ## Issue 1